tarasowski/backend/security/003_account-security-workshop.md

 * Every layer in security has holes, but the more layers I have the more tight are my security measures!

+* In order to save consts, you need to archive data after e.g. 31 days to Glacier.
+Use s3 lifecycle rules for this.